 an individual within the following time frames.

 (A) Hotline calls.
 For all calls to the toll-free crisis

-30 seconds, on average, at least 95 percent of the time; and
+seconds, on average, at least 95 percent of the time;

-(ii) if the call is identified as a potential crisis,
+(iii) if the staff member determines the call is a

-than one minute after the call is so identified.
+no later than one minute after the determination is made.

 (B) Emergency care services.
-If during a screening
+If a staff member determines

-may require emergency care services, the QMHP-CS must:
+may require emergency care services, the staff member trained in crisis

 (i) take immediate action to address the emergency